2006 Georgia Tech Yellow Jackets football team: Clemson

-Pregame Line: Clemson −7.5

 Georgia Tech suffered its first conference loss to Clemson in Death Valley.
 C. J. Spiller and James Davis accounted for 92% of Clemson's offense in the loss.
 Georgia Tech's vaunted rush defense gave up over 300 yards on the ground after only allowing 81 yards a game coming into the contest.
 Calvin Johnson was held to no catches for the first time since his first game as a Yellow Jacket and only had −4 yards rushing on a speed option.
 Reggie Ball had 130 yards of offense and James Johnson had the Jackets only touchdown on an awkwardly deflected 35 yard pass.
 The Jackets forced two turnovers and had one sack.
 Djay Jones had the Ramblin' Wreck's pick and Philip Wheeler recovered a fumble after Tyler Grisham got drilled by Djay Jones.
 This game continued the Yellow Jackets' streak of losing in ESPN College GameDay events with an overall record of 0–4–1.